allonios/ubuntu-machine/README.md

 ubuntu_machine is a repo that aims to replicate the installation of my current ubuntu-based distro.

-there are a collection of useful tools for installing packages, extracting config and common files (like an edited .bashrc and a themes directory) and backing-up directories.
+there is a collection of useful tools for installing packages, extracting config and common files (like an edited .bashrc and a themes directory) and backing-up directories.

 # Table of Contents